Is Your San Diego Property Not Selling? It Might be Because You Didn’t Hire the Right Real Estate Agent

 - The marketing and photos for the property are subpar

-- You didn’t hire the right agent (isn’t representing your home well)
+- You didn’t hire the right agent (who isn’t representing your home well)

 - The smell is off-putting